offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 The selection activates the tool with specific Rectangle Parameters preset.
 Those parameters can continue to be set once the tool is active:

 * **Mode**: The mode in which the rectangle should be created (cycle keyboard shortcut M).
-Mode defines the constraints presented by On-View-Parameters when the rectangle is being created.
+Mode defines the constraints_FC presented by On-View-Parameters_FC when the rectangle is being created.
 * **Rounded corners**: Whether the rectangle should have rounded corners (keyboard shortcut U).
-Rounded corners defines extra elements and constraints to be presented by On-View-Parameters when the rectangle is being created.
+Rounded corners defines extra elements_FC and constraints_FC to be presented by On-View-Parameters_FC when the rectangle is being created.
 * **Frame**: Whether the rectangle should be a frame (keyboard shortcut J), as in have an inner and outer border.
-Frame defines extra elements and constraints to be presented by On-View-Parameters when the rectangle is being created.
+Frame defines extra elements_FC and constraints_FC to be presented by On-View-Parameters_FC when the rectangle is being created.

 ![FreeCAD sketcher workbench rectangle parameters](freecad_sketcher_rectangle_parameters.png)

-Click within the 3D viewport to place the element and either fill out the On-View-Parameters or click until placement is complete.
+Click within the 3D viewport to place the element_FC and either fill out the On-View-Parameters_FC or click until placement is complete.

 ```{note}
 A rectangle is made up of at least 4 lines.
 4 more added if it's framed.
 4 arcs added if it's rounded.